-It may seem like clean-looking, glistening white teeth are healthy teeth.
-But did know you could have wonderful looking teeth that are still unhealthy?
+Did you know you could have wonderful-looking teeth that are still unhealthy?

 What is Tooth Decay?

 Cavities must be dealt with by your dentist immediately.
-If tooth decay is not drilled away and filled-in in a timely manner, all that bad bacteria can travel through the open channels of your dentin and enter the pulp of the tooth.
-At this stage, you are left with a much more painful and serious infection issue.
+If tooth decay is not drilled away and filled in a timely manner, all of that bad bacteria can travel through the open channels of your dentin and enter the pulp of the tooth.
+At this stage, you are left with a much more severe and painful infection.

 Health Issues Caused by Tooth Decay

 Complications stemming from tooth decay can include the breaking or cracking of your teeth and tooth loss.
 If an abscess occurs, meaning that a pocket of pus has collected inside the tooth, the infection can spread to the bones that hold your teeth and into the entire body.
-In rare cases, the infection may move through the sinuses and into the brain, an infection which can be fatal.
+In rare cases, the infection may move through the sinuses and into the brain, a condition that can be fatal.

 Health Issues Caused by Gum Disease